-Determination of Statutory Subject Matter: In order for an invention to be patentable, it must be seen to constitute patentable subject matter as set forth in 35 U.S.C.
+Determination of Statutory Subject: In order for an invention to be patent able, it must be seen to constitute patent able subject as set forth in 35 U.S.C.
 Section 101.
-We will review your idea for patentable subject matter during our first meeting.
+We will review your idea for patent able subject matter during our first meeting.

 Appropriate Type of Patent Protection: There are two major types of patents issued by the United States Patent & Trademark Office, namely, utility patents and design patents.
 A utility patent protects the utility or function of an invention.
 On the other hand, a design patent protects the overall look or appearance.
 By the conclusion of our first meeting, we will have determined which type of protection is appropriate in your case.

 Patent Novelty Search: We will carefully review the disclosure of your invention and discuss different search options you may want to consider in order to determine the state of the art in the field of your invention and/or to assist in evaluating the availability of patent protection.

 Distinguishing Your Invention From Existing Technology: In order to obtain patent protection, it will be necessary to distinguish your invention from the prior art.
 During our first meeting, we will review the problems, limitations, and disadvantages associated with existing solutions that are overcome by your invention.